Salwa kingdom

-Salwa (also written as Śalva [Shalva]) is a kingdom grouped among the western kingdoms in the epic Mahabharata.
-It was close to Madra kingdom as both are mentioned together in many places.
-Saubha was its capital.
-Martikavati (alias Matika, Matrika, Matrikavati) also was mentioned as the capital of Salwa kingdom.
-The famous prince Satyavan was from Salwa.
-He married the Madra princess, Savitri, the daughter of Madra king Aswapati.
-Their history is a famous narration in Mahabharata.
-Seven chapters 3:291 to 3:297 is dedicated to this history of Satyavan and Savitri.
+Salwa, also rendered Shalva, was a kingdom grouped among the western regions in the Hindu epic Mahabharata.
+It is in the neighbourhood of Madra kingdom, with which it is frequently associated in the text.
+The kingdom is described as having two capitals: Saubha and Martikavati.

+Salwa is prominent in the Mahabharata as the home of Prince Satyavan, in the legend of Savitri and Satyavan.

 References in Mahabharata

 The common ancestry of Salwas and Madras

-There was, in ancient times, a king in the race of Puru, known by the name of Vyushitaswa.
+In ancient times, there was a king in the race of Puru, known by the name of Vyushitaswa.
 He was devoted to truth and virtue.
-Vyushitaswa, who was endued with the strength of ten elephants very soon performed the horse-sacrifice, overthrowing, all the kings of the East, the North, the West and the South, and exacted tributes from them all.
-The seven children all of whom became king, three Salwas and four Madras were sons of Vyushitaswa.
+Vyushitaswa, who was endowed with the strength of ten elephants, very soon performed the horse-sacrifice, overthrowing all the kings of the East, the North, the West, and the South, and exacted tributes from them all.
+The seven children, all of whom became kings—three Salwas and four Madras—were sons of Vyushitaswa.
 (1:121).

 Location of Salwa kingdom

 Salwa kingdom is mentioned very close to Madra kingdom at (6:9) which describe kingdoms of Bharata Varsha.
 Another kingdom named Salwasena is mentioned close to Trigarta kingdom.
-The Matsyas, the Panchalas, the Salways and the Surasenas were mentioned as not very far away from Kuru kingdom at (5:54).
+The Matsyas, the Panchalas, the Salwas and the Surasenas were mentioned as not very far away from Kuru kingdom at (5:54).
 King Jayadratha of Sauvira kingdom is mentioned as travelling to Salwa kingdom through Kamyaka woods.
 (3:262).